karmab/kcli/docs/index.rst

 About
 =====

-This tool is meant to ease interaction with the following virtualization providers:
+This tool is meant to provide a unified user experience when interacting with the following virtualization providers:

 -  Libvirt/Vsphere/Kubevirt/Aws/Gcp/Ibmcloud/oVirt/Openstack/Packet

-You can:

--  Manage vms (create/delete/list/info/ssh/start/stop/console/serialconsole/webconsole/create or delete disk/create or delete nic/clone/snapshot)
--  Deploy them using profiles
--  Define more complex workflows using *plans* and products.

-Kubernetes clusters can also be deployed with the following type:
+Beyond handling virtual machines, Kubernetes clusters can also be managed for the following types:

 -  Kubeadm/Openshift/OKD/Hypershift/Microshift/K3s